 Each book had unique plots and vibrant characters representing the Filipino queer community from different walks of life.
 Check out their 6 new titles below:

 - 1. Agustin and Ariston's Version of the Universe by Lush Ericson

 - 2. Kadenang Bahaghari by John Jack G. Wigley

 - 3. Red Briefs, Young Love and Other Superstitions by Nina Satomi

 - 4. Gay's Anatomy by Alex Rosas

 - 6. Sylvestre's Wedding by Albert Lang

 - Queer Love Stories for the Filipino Masses

 Queer Love Stories for the Filipino Masses

-I’ve also be written love stories of my own, because my unrealistic expectations of men should be met somewhere right?
-Make sure to check out Pride Lit’s new books in this link (BUY PRIDE LIT BOOKS AND HAVE FUN!).
+I’ve also be written love stories of my own because my unrealistic expectations of men should be met somewhere right?
+Make sure to check out Pride Lit’s new books.
+You can click below to check out Precious Pages in Shopee.

 Love this blog?
 Pin it!